peering-manager/peering-manager/docs/models/peering/internetexchangepeeringsession.md

      receiving prefixes though the BGP session.
   * `Export Routing Policies`: a list of routing policies to apply when advertising prefixes though the BGP session.
-  * `Comments`: some text that can be formatted in Markdown to explain the purposes of the BGP sessions or other details.
+  * `Comments`: text to explain the purposes of the BGP session.
+Can use Markdown formatting.
   * `Tags`: a list of tags to help identifying and searching for a BGP session.